 I’ve written extensively on how to promote yourself to brands and PR reps from my position as a blogger.
 Some of my tips can certainly help Instagram influencers as well.

+You need to build networks and relationships.
 The best way to do this is to email the right people working with brands.

 To learn more about how to get on “influencer lists” check out my post on the best ways to reach out to brands and PR reps.
 There are legit brand collab opportunities waiting for you – you just need to find them.